-Component 3 - Establishment of PCB Collection and Treatment Centre Baseline Scenario Alternative Scenario with GEF Support Nigeria is a large country that covers an area of 923,768 km 2 .
+Component 3 - Establishment of PCB Collection and Treatment Centre

+Nigeria is a large country that covers an area of 923,768 km2.
 Although the electrical network is concentrated in the most industrialized states, it covers most of the country's territory.
 Based on this reality, the main purpose of the GEF/WB project was to establish PCB collection centres where identified PCB wastes could be consolidated pending disposal.
 The temporary operation of mobile PCB decontamination technologies to treat the PCB wastes consolidated in these locations was envisioned.

 The baseline activities include the identification of physical locations where the PCB collection centres could be established.
 Collection and storage of PCB wastes from the areas around these collection centres was also an activity that was considered, but has never been implemented.

-The baseline activities currently being financed are: • Storage of PCB containing equipment in the compounds of some of the electrical facilities.
+The baseline activities currently being financed are:

+Storage of PCB containing equipment in the compounds of some of the electrical facilities.
 The alternative scenario includes the establishment of three PCB storage facilities where PCB wastes from surrounding areas can be consolidated and the PCB dechlorination technology can be temporarily installed and operated.

 The alternative scenario also includes the establishment of one treatment center, including pre-treatment facilities and a technology for the chemical treatment of equipment and oil contaminated by PCBs.

-Tentative co-financing: USD 8,420,307 Requested GEF grant: USD 2,383,500 Component 4 - Environmentally Sound Disposal of dentified PCBs Baseline Scenario Alternative Scenario with GEF Support The main purpose of the GEF/WB Phase 1 project was to identify and safeguard PCB-contaminated equipment for future treatment and disposal.
+Tentative co-financing: USD 8,420,307 Requested GEF grant: USD 2,383,500

+Component 4 - Environmentally Sound Disposal of Identified PCBs

+The main purpose of the GEF/WB Phase 1 project was to identify and safeguard PCB-contaminated equipment for future treatment and disposal.
 However, there was no commitment to disposal of PCBs under that project.

-Without GEF support the identified PCB stockpiles The alternative scenario includes the acquisition of a mobile PCB dechlorination system and the construction of a PCB transformer decontamination facility.
-In addition, the project will include the decontamination of 1,500 MT of PCB-contaminated electrical equipment, mainly transformers and will not be disposed of with national resources, and the country will not develop the capacity to dispose future POPs stockpiles in an environmentally sound way. switches containing PCB-contaminated mineral oil, and the disposal of 200 MT of pure PCB equipment.
-Thus, the project will provide technical and financial support for: The acquisition of a mobile PCB dechlorination system to decontaminate PCB-contaminated transformers (a system that can both, continuously decontaminate inservice PCB transformer oil and that can be operated as a batch process to treat oil from small distribution transformers is preferred); The establishment of a PCB transformer decontamination facility where metallic components from electrical equipment could efficiently be decontaminated, allowing the recovery of copper and steel; The transfer of technical expertise and knowhow that will remain in Nigeria beyond the duration of the project, allowing PCB owners to have access to efficient and economical decontamination options within the country.
+Without GEF support the identified PCB stockpiles will not be disposed of with national resources, and the country will not develop the capacity to dispose future POPs stockpiles in an environmentally sound way. switches containing PCB-contaminated mineral oil, and the disposal of 200 MT of pure PCB equipment.
+Thus, the project will provide technical and financial support for:

+The alternative scenario includes the acquisition of a mobile PCB dechlorination system and the construction of a PCB transformer decontamination facility.
+In addition, the project will include the decontamination of 1,500 MT of PCB-contaminated electrical equipment, mainly transformers and

+- The acquisition of a mobile PCB dechlorination system to decontaminate PCBcontaminated transformers (a system that can both, continuously decontaminate inservice PCB transformer oil and that can be operated as a batch process to treat oil from small distribution transformers is preferred); - The establishment of a PCB transformer decontamination facility where metallic components from electrical equipment could efficiently be decontaminated, allowing the recovery of copper and steel; - The transfer of technical expertise and knowhow that will remain in Nigeria beyond the duration of the project, allowing PCB owners to have access to efficient and economical decontamination options within the country.

 Tentative Co-financing: 24,021,940 Requested GEF Grant: 2,200,000